modal-labs/libmodal/DEVELOPING.md

 ### Testing

-We use [goleak](https://github.com/uber-go/goleak) for goroutine leak detection, enabled by passing `-check-leaks` to `go test`.
+We use [goleak](https://github.com/uber-go/goleak) for goroutine leak detection, enabled by default.
+You can disable it with `go test -check-leaks=false`.
 To identify which specific test is leaking, use [goleaks recommended method to find them](https://github.com/uber-go/goleak/?tab=readme-ov-file#determine-source-of-package-leaks), then use `go test -run` to run individual tests.

 ## How to publish